EDO Japan Interview Questions

 6. How would you deal with an upset customer?

 • I would find out what is wrong with the customer.
-If it was the product I would offer to replace it (mention you would check with your manager first) it is important to keep the customer happy as an unhappy customer will never return.
+If it were the product, I would offer to replace it (mention you would check with your manager first).
+It is important to keep the customer happy, as an unhappy customer will never return.

 7. How would you define excellent customer service?

-8. Tell us about a time you went above and beyond for a customer?
+8. Describe a situation where you went above and beyond for a customer.

 Additional Interview Questions